Destroyaa96/Ohh-Shiny/README.md

 ## Tips and Best Practices

-1. **Backup your data**: Always backup `config/ohhshiny/ohhshiny.json` before major operations
+1. **Backup your data**: Always backup `config/oohshiny/oohshiny.json` before major operations
 2. **Use custom items**: The built-in chest and pokeball heads make rewards more visually appealing
 3. **Strategic placement**: Place rewards in interesting or hard-to-reach locations
 4. **Regular reloads**: If you manually edit the JSON file, always reload afterward
 5. **Permission hierarchy**: Give players only the permissions they need
-6. **Testing**: Use `/ohhshiny reset` to test rewards without creating new ones
+6. **Testing**: Use `/oohshiny reset` to test rewards without creating new ones
 7. **Visual feedback**: The particle effects help players know they've found something special

 ## Troubleshooting

 ### Players can't claim rewards
-- Verify they have the `ohhshiny.claim` permission
+- Verify they have the `oohshiny.claim` permission
 - Check the server logs for permission errors
 - Ensure LuckPerms is properly configured

 ### Rewards not saving
-- Check file permissions on the `config/ohhshiny` directory
+- Check file permissions on the `config/oohshiny` directory
 - Look for errors in the server console
-- Try manually running `/ohhshiny reload`
+- Try manually running `/oohshiny reload`

 ### Rewards disappear after restart
-- Ensure the `ohhshiny.json` file exists and is not corrupted
+- Ensure the `oohshiny.json` file exists and is not corrupted
 - Check that the mod loaded correctly during startup
 - Verify no other mods are interfering with the config directory